itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QFormLayout::insertRow(int rowIndex, str label, str fieldClassName, str fieldObjectName) -> uiItem:
+.. py:function:: QFormLayout.insertRow(rowIndex: int, label: str, fieldClassName: str, fieldObjectName: str) -> uiItem

     Inserts a new row at position `rowÌndex` in this form layout.
 If the `rowIndex` is out of bounds, the new row is added at the end.